KhronosGroup/Vulkan-Guide/chapters/enabling_features.md

 > Don't forget to query first with `vkGetPhysicalDeviceFeatures` or `vkGetPhysicalDeviceFeatures2`

-For the Core 1.0 Features, this is as simple as setting `VkDeviceCreateInfo::pEnabledFeatures` with the feature desired to be turned on.
+For the Core 1.0 Features, this is as simple as setting `VkDeviceCreateInfo::pEnabledFeatures` with the features desired to be turned on.

 ```cpp
 VkPhysicalDeviceFeatures features = {};